Frequently Asked Questions

 How much is the U.S. Federal Tax Incentive?

 A residential federal tax credit is available for solar energy systems.
-The credit is 26% of total installed project cost for the year of 2020.
-It is then 22% for tax year 2021.
-It expires December 31, 2021.
+The credit is 26% of total installed project cost WAS EXTENDED UNTIL 2022!!
 Learn more and find state and local incentives.

 The Corporate Federal Tax Credit is separate and doesn't fully expire.
-It is 26% for 2020, 22% for 2021, and 10% indefinitely after that.
+It is 26% for 2020-2022, 22% for 2023, 10% for 2024 and beyond.
 Business entities may apply MACRS Depreciation to their solar asset as well.
 This can return about 25% of project costs back depending on tax structures.
 For more information on the Corporate Tax Incentive visit: DSIRE USA